Australia Post Logo

 Australia Post: Brand overview

-Australia Post operates as a government-owned company and offers several additional services and basic services, such as banking, travel insurance, currency exchange, document photography, and the sale of office supplies.
-It finances itself from the profits it makes and does not take money from the Australian budget.
-Its network includes about 7000 branches in cities and remote villages.
-Sometimes this is the only way to communicate with the outside world.
+Australia Post is a government-owned company that offers several additional services and basic services, such as banking, travel insurance, currency exchange, document photography, and the sale of office supplies.
+It finances itself from its profits and does not take money from the Australian budget.
+Its network includes about 7,000 branches in cities and remote villages.
+Sometimes, this is the only way to communicate with the outside world.

 Meaning and History